TUITION AND FEES

 King S. Stephens Memorial Endowed Scholarship

-This scholarship was established in 1995 through the generosity of faculty members, relatives and friends in loving memory of King S. Stephens, a respected School professor whose fierce intellect and commitment to social justice challenged people’s ideas and inspired their sense of responsibility.
+This scholarship was established in 1995 through the generosity of faculty members, relatives and friends in loving memory of King S. Stephens, a respected social work professor whose fierce intellect and commitment to social justice challenged people’s ideas and inspired their sense of responsibility.
 Awardees are selected on the basis of academic excellence and commitment to social justice.

 Louis A. Zurcher Memorial Scholarship

-This scholarship was established by gifts in memory of the School of Social Work faculty member, Dr. Louis A. Zurcher.
+This scholarship was established by gifts in memory of the Steve Hicks School of Social Work faculty member, Dr. Louis A. Zurcher.
 Funds have been collected since his death in 1987.
 The scholarship is intended to provide support to social work students.

 Vincent J. DiNitto Endowed Scholarship

 This scholarship was endowed in 2011 by Diana M. DiNitto, PhD, in memory of her father, Vincent J. DiNitto.
 It is awarded to social work students with demonstrated financial need.
 Additional consideration is given to academic achievement and professional potential.
 DiNitto is the Cullen Trust Centennial Professor in Alcohol Studies and Education and a University Distinguished Teaching Professor in the Steve Hicks School of Social Work.